About Gainesville High School

 We are concerned about the wellbeing of all students, faculty, staff and their families.
 While we are experiencing times of uncertainty, we know many questions are looming in the minds of all stakeholders.
 Please find information related to school changes below.
 We will update this page as changes occur.
 Our continual thoughts remain with the HURRICANE Family and community at large.
 Please be safe.

-Schools will be closed through May 1st
+Schools will be closed through the remainder of the school year

 - schools are encouraged to operate virtually by non-classroom-based means as much as possible

 - IEP-related services may be extended as deemed appropriate

 - remaining state tests are cancelled